kristoftunner/medicimage/README.md

 class that contains the entt integration and all the drawing objects, which pass these objects to the draw command(wrapper opencv draw functions).

 ### Drawing states for the various commands:
-**Draw circle/rectangle/arrow/**
+During editing the default state is object selection.
+If a draw command is selected then the initial draw state should be set **Draw circle/rectangle/arrow/**
 1) Initial -- just hovering on the document -> Left click - 2)
 2) Draw first point